BoevaLab/CanSig/docs/preprocessing.rst

                          celltype_column = 'cell_type',
                          malignant_celltypes=malignant_celltypes,
                          undetermined_celltypes=undetermined_celltypes,
-                         reference_celltypes=reference_celltypes,
+                         reference_groups=reference_groups,
+                         gene_order=gene_order,
                          min_counts=1_500,
                          max_counts=50_000,
                          min_genes=700,
                          threshold_pct_mt_counts=30.,
                          gene_order=gene_order,
-                         scoring_dict=scoring_dict,
-                         figure_dir=None)
+                         scoring_dict=scoring_dict)

-.. note:: Instead of calling the function with the AnnData objects in memory, we can also
+.. note:: Instead of calling the function with a list of AnnData objects, we can also
     provide a list of paths to .h5ad files.
-This can save memory if many samples are preprocessed.
 If the data is loaded from memory we have to define a column that contains the batch_id.
 If the data is loaded from disc and the batch_id_column is not already in `adata.obs` it will be set to the filename.

-Cells with less than `min_counts` counts or more than `max_counts` counts will be filtered out.
+Cells with less than `min_counts` counts or more than `max_counts` counts will be filtered.
 Furthermore, cells with fewer than `min_genes` genes expressed or with a higher percentage count in mitochondrial genes than `threshold_pct_mt_counts` will also be removed.
 All plots generated during preprocessing will be stored in `figure_dir`.
-For more detail, see preprocessing docs (TODO: add link here).
+For more detail, on the method, see here.

 Outputs
 --------
 The function `preprocessing` returns a single AnnData object containing all the high quality cells from the inputted samples.

 .. note:: Since the goal of CanSig is to discover shared signatures, we do an inner join
     for the genes.
-This means only genes present in all samples will be kept in the final AnnData (This behavior can be changed by setting `join` to "outer".).
+This means only genes present in all samples will be kept in the final AnnData.

 For each cell the following annotations are added in `adata.obs`: